 Cost basis = $52

-The cost basis is equal to the cost of the investment ($50) plus commission ($2), representing the overall amount paid to purchase the investment.
+The cost basis equals the purchase price ($50) plus the commission ($2), which is the total amount paid to buy the investment.

 Sales proceeds = $68

-Sales proceeds are equal to the sale price of the investment ($70) minus commission ($2), representing the overall amount received to sell the investment.
+Sales proceeds equal the sale price ($70) minus the commission ($2), which is the total amount received from selling the investment.

 The capital gain or loss = $16 capital gain

-Short-term capital gains are made on securities held for one year or less and are taxed at the investor’s income tax bracket, which could be as high as 37% (similar to non-qualified dividends).
-Obviously, investors prefer long-term capital gains because they’re taxed at lower rates.
+Short-term capital gains apply to securities held for one year or less.
+They’re taxed at the investor’s ordinary income tax rate, which could be as high as 37% (similar to non-qualified dividends).

-Capital gains are reported on form 1099-B (B stands for brokerage proceeds).
-Brokerage firms report their customers’ capital gains and losses to the IRS every year.
-If the investor has more gains than losses (net capital gain), they will owe taxes.
+Capital gains are reported on Form 1099-B (B stands for brokerage proceeds).
+Brokerage firms report customers’ capital gains and losses to the IRS each year.
+If the investor has more gains than losses (a net capital gain), taxes are owed.
 A net capital loss can be used as a deduction.

-As we just discussed, the cost basis helps determine the amount of capital gains or losses reported when a security is liquidated.
-In some circumstances, the cost basis may be adjusted.
-In particular, we’ll discuss these two situations:
+Cost basis is used to calculate the capital gain or loss when a security is liquidated.
+In certain situations, the cost basis may be adjusted.
+In particular, we’ll focus on these two situations:

-When an investor dies, their assets are passed to their beneficiaries.
-The new cost basis of the security reflects the value on the day of the original owner’s death.
-Also, the holding period for the inheritor is long-term, regardless of how long the original owner held the investment.
-To better understand this, let’s assume the following:
+When an investor dies, their assets pass to beneficiaries.
+The beneficiary’s new cost basis is the security’s value on the date of the original owner’s death.
+The beneficiary’s holding period is treated as long-term, no matter how long the original owner held the investment.

-Assuming the inheritor is in the 32% tax bracket, let’s look at the difference in tax liability:
+Assuming the inheritor is in the 32% tax bracket, here’s the difference in tax liability:

 With inheritance tax rules